instructor-ai/instructor/docs/index.md

 assert user.age == 25
 ```

+!!! note "Accessing the original response"

+    If you want to access anything like usage or other metadata, the original response is available on the `Model._raw_response` attribute.

+    ```python
+    user: UserDetail = client.chat.completions.create(
+        model="gpt-3.5-turbo",
+        response_model=UserDetail,
+        messages=[
+            {"role": "user", "content": "Extract Jason is 25 years old"}, ]
+    )

+    from openai.types.chat.chat_completion import ChatCompletion

+    assert isinstance(user._raw_response, ChatCompletion)
+    ```

 ## Pydantic Validation

 Validation can also be plugged into the same Pydantic model.
 Here, if the answer attribute contains content that violates the rule "don't say objectionable things," Pydantic will raise a validation error.